EvanHerman/timeline-express/readme.txt

 == Upgrade Notice ==

-= 1.2.8 - June 3rd, 2016 =
+= 1.2.8.1 - June 3rd, 2016 =
-- Bump version.
-- Fix AJAX media library grid breaking.
-- Fix announcements appear in site search setting.
-- Remove un-used, old content filter function.
+- Re-added parameters removed from the announcement custom post type.
+- Fixed strange re-direct when viewing an announcement on the front-end, with 'Exclude Announcements from Site Searches' set to true.